-Croydon is the second largest London borough by population (currently 384,837 and forecast to increase to 445,000 by 2031) and, although situated in outer London, it has over the last decade begun to experience issues and impacts on the budget that previously were more commonly characteristic to inner London.
-The effects of welfare reform, Universal Credit and the rising cost of rental property within central London have seen large numbers of people move to Croydon in search of cheaper accommodation, care and living costs.
-Subsequently the Council is seeing the levels of poverty and homelessness rising, need is becoming more complex and demand for services is increasing, which has put pressure on public services and housing.
+Croydon is the second largest London borough by population (currently 384,837 and forecast to increase to 445,000 by 2031) and, although situated in outer London, it is inheriting a raft of traditionally Inner London issues that impact the budget.
+The effects of welfare reform, Universal Credit and the rising cost of poor quality rental property within central London have seen large numbers of people move to Croydon in search of cheaper accommodation, care and living costs.
+Subsequently the Council is seeing the levels of poverty and homelessness rising, need is becoming more complex and demand for services is increasing, which has put more pressure on public services and housing.

-Alongside this, since 2010, when austerity began, Croydon has seen its funding from Central Government reduce by 75% or $\pounds$ 144m by 2019/20.
-The grant received in 2019/20 resulted in a $\pounds$ 7.8m (8.2 %) reduction compared to the previous year.
-The reductions in funding are shown in the chart below
+Alongside this, since 2010, when austerity began, Croydon has seen its funding from Central Government reduce by 75% or £144m by 2019/20.
+The grant received in 2019/20 resulted in a £7.8m (8.2%) reduction compared to the previous year.
+This has had a significant impact on the Council's financial position.
+The reductions in funding are shown in the chart below.